/ seo-glossary / What is Server-Side Rendering? SEO Guide for Beginners

 Why Server-Side Rendering Matters for SEO

-SSR eliminates this delay entirely.
+SSR removes that second pass.
 Googlebot receives complete HTML on the first visit, can immediately extract content, follow internal links, and index the page.
-No waiting for a second rendering pass.
-No risk that a JavaScript error causes entire sections of content to be invisible.
+There is no wait for a deferred rendering phase, and no risk that a JavaScript error leaves entire sections of content invisible.
+Google explicitly recommends this approach, stating that "server-side or pre-rendering is still a great idea because it makes your website faster for users and crawlers, and not all bots can run JavaScript."

 I have migrated several single-page applications from pure client-side rendering to SSR, and the indexing improvements were dramatic.
 One React app went from having 30% of its pages indexed to over 95% within two weeks of switching to SSR.
 The content was the same.
 The only difference was how it was delivered to crawlers.